noahehall/multicloud/aws/services/Storage/snow.md

 - downloadable tool for managing snow devices
 - takes all the existing operations available in the Snowball API and presents them as a graphical user interface.

+### Data Transfer

+- you ship the device back to a specific AWS region
+  - bunch of tracking options are available
+- S3 buckets where data will be imported are set up before you order the device.

+### Security

+- Trusted Platform Module: TPM; provides a hardware root of trust.
+  - interface to the trusted software stack during the measurements and verification of the boot environment integrity.
+  - Verification is performed after the power is switched on and before the Snowball Edge device is ready to be used.
+- data erasure after transfer completion and device returned follows the National Institute of Standards and Technology (NIST) guidelines for media sanitization.

 ## considerations